Most small to medium sized firms are unprepared in some areas of financial planning.

 For this reason, shareholder/director or partners can arrange life assurance based on the amount that would have to be raised in order to “buy-out” the deceased participant's share in the business.
 In this way, the death of a principal will trigger payments adequate to meet the cost of buying the share of the business inherited by the former principal's beneficiaries.
 This sort of arrangement will normally include all the partners or shareholder/directors, although in some cases older individuals may be left out, if there is an alternative strategy for business continuity, such as the introduction of another individual from within the business with ownership remaining unaltered.

-The FCA do not regulate auto enrolment and employee benefits.
+The Financial Conduct Authority do not regulate auto enrolment and employee benefits.